 For many of us, our smartphone or tablet has become a device that is fundamental to the way we live our lives; it is very rarely far from our hands and we tend to panic when we can’t immediately find it.
-We use it for sending and receiving messages, keeping up to date with our social media accounts, checking the latest news or weather forecast, deciding where to go (and working out how to get there), stalking our friends (and former-friends, & enemies!), watching video, listening to music, playing games, and more!
-So how about replacing the pile of remote controls most of us have on our coffee tables and using your smartphone or tablet to control your audio-visual equipment?
+So how about replacing the pile of remote controls most of us have on our coffee tables (or lost somewhere down the back of the sofa) and using your smartphone or tablet to control your audio-visual equipment?

 Manufacturers of audio-visual devices increasingly provide their own app which you can install on your smartphone or tablet.
 For the purpose of this article I’m going to assume that you’ve checked the appropriate manufacturers’ websites and not found a suitable control app, and that the equipment you want to control is capable of being operated using an infra-red remote.

 Global Caché produce a range of network adapters which allow virtually any electrical device to be connected to (and controlled via) a computer network.
 Their devices work by of receiving instructions from an app installed on a smartphone or tablet and re-transmitting that instruction somewhere else.